jaimelias/xy-scale/README.md

 #### Parameters:
 - `arrObj` (Array of Objects): Input data array for production.
-- `weights` (Object, optional): Feature weights for scaling.
+- `repeat` (Object, optional): Feature repeat for scaling.
 - `xCallbackFunc` (Function): Custom function to parse X for each object.
 Return null or undefined to exclude it from production.
 - `forceScaling` (String, optional): Forces a specific scaling approach for each feature.

 #### Returns:
 - `X`: Scaled feature array for production data.
 - `configX`: Scaling configuration for production data.
-- `keyNamesX`: Key names reflecting feature weights.
+- `keyNamesX`: Key names reflecting feature repeat.

 ---